This delicious recipe for fried rice and chicken is better than any one from a Chinese restaurant and much healthier too.

 - Any vegetables can stand in for the broccoli, peas and carrots.
 Just be sure to cut them in about the same size pieces so they cook at an even rate.
 Even already cooked or frozen vegetables can be added to the fried rice.
 Toss them in along with the soy and oyster sauces and stir to just heat the veggies through.

-If you make the fried rice with chicken recipe, I’d love hearing from you all.
+If you make the fried rice and chicken recipe, I’d love hearing from you all.
 Be sure to leave a comment and/or give this recipe a rating ~ I do my best to reply to all your comments.
 And snap a photo to post to Instagram.
 I’ll add the photos to my Insta stories as I love seeing all your creations.

 - How to Make Perfectly Fluffy Rice – my no-fail recipe